Volumes soar at Alkyl Amines Chemicals Ltd counter

 -

-Alkyl Amines Chemicals Ltd clocked volume of 36627 shares by 10:48 IST on BSE, a 5.34 times surge over two-week average daily volume of 6853 shares
+Alkyl Amines Chemicals Ltd recorded volume of 8.08 lakh shares by 14:14 IST on NSE, a 12.4 times surge over two-week average daily volume of 65172 shares

-Sheela Foam Ltd, J B Chemicals & Pharmaceuticals Ltd, Tasty Bite Eatables Ltd, Rail Vikas Nigam Ltd are among the other stocks to see a surge in volumes on BSE today, 05 January 2021.
+Sheela Foam Ltd, Rail Vikas Nigam Ltd, Mangalore Refinery And Petrochemicals Ltd, Gujarat Fluorochemicals Ltd are among the other stocks to see a surge in volumes on NSE today, 05 January 2021.

 Powered by Capital Market - Live News